Islam in Taiwan: Fourth wave of migration

-In 1989, Taiwan implemented a polity of allowing more migrant workers to fill up blue-collar jobs in the growing industrial sectors, many of them come from Muslim-majority countries in South and Southeast Asia.
+In 1989, Taiwan implemented a policy of allowing more migrant workers to take blue-collar jobs in the growing industrial sectors, many of whom came from Muslim-majority countries in South and Southeast Asia.
 The majority of Taiwanese Muslims today are relatively recent converts, mostly women, who have married mainlander Muslims.
 Today there are some 60,000 Taiwanese Muslims and a further 250,000 Indonesian Muslim workers and other Muslims from Malaysia, the Philippines, Pakistan, India and elsewhere, making the current total of over 310,000 Muslims living in Taiwan.

 The growing Muslim population in Taiwan from Indonesia can be seen in many industrial towns, such as the one in Dayuan District, Taoyuan City where there are a growing number of Indonesian workers there, in which most of them are Muslim.
 An Indonesian worker married to a local Taiwanese man built the At-Taqwa Mosque, Taiwan's seventh mosque, which was opened on 9 June 2013.
 A group of Indonesian fishermen working at a nearby port established Taiwan's eight mosque, the Baitul Muslimin Mosque in Su'ao Township, Yilan County in 2014 and Taiwan's ninth mosque, the An-Nur Tongkang Mosque in Donggang Township, Pingtung County which was completed in 2017 and opened on 18 February 2018.
 Taiwan's tenth and latest mosque, the Hualien Al-Falah Mosque, was built in Hualien City, Hualien County and inaugurated by former Indonesian Minister of Law and Human Rights Mahfud MD on 18 March 2018.